Hamilton fans react as key cast member ‘cut out’ of Tonys performance

 “Lowkey salty Anthony Ramos didn’t get a solo but it was still amazing,” another wrote.

+“Anthony Ramos actually showing up for the Hamilton performance just to be constantly cut out of frame and the only man with a main role without a solo… omg,” a fourth reacted.

+Ramos was part of the Broadway company of Hamilton from its 2015 opening until November 2016.
+He went on to star in the film adaptation of Miranda’s other hit musical, In The Heights.

-Fans originally believed Ramos wasn’t onstage at all.
+Fans originally believed Ramos wasn’t onstage at all during the Tonys performance.
 He was seen in the audience earlier in the broadcast, but because he wasn’t given a moment in the spotlight like the other principal cast members, many missed his presence completely.

+Ramos’s name was not included in a May 29 press release announcing the performance.
+It’s not clear when he joined the reunion lineup.

 The original cast reunited to celebrate the hit musical’s tenth anniversary on Broadway.
 Hamilton received a record-breaking 16 Tony nominations in 2016 and ultimately won 11 awards, including Best Musical.